reshmabidikar/dci-exercises-postman/Postman-solution.md

  - Click on **Params** tab.
  - Enter path variable: *username:*
  -  Click **Send**.
- - Verify that the response includes the following information:
+ - Verify that the response returns a *200 OK* status with appropriate data.

 ## E2 Retrieve information about a repository